thinkwelltwd/care_center/care_center_timesheets/README.rst

 Care Center Timesheets
 ======================

-Add Start / Pause / Stop buttons to Issues and Tasks, in Kanban and Form views, so users can easily clock In / Out as they work on Issues and Tasks.
+Add Start / Pause / Stop buttons to Tasks / Tickets, in Kanban and Form views, so users can easily clock In / Out as they work on Tasks / Tickets.

-Also ads Project and Issue reports that include all the timesheets so that customers can get a quick summary of the work that was done, for which they will be invoiced.
+Also adds Project and Task reports that include all the timesheets so that customers can get a quick summary of the work that was done, for which they will be invoiced.

 Usage
 =====

-To use this module, attached the report to an Issue / Task email Bug Tracker
+To use this module, attached the report to an Task / Ticket email Bug Tracker
 ===========